Skip to Main Content

 - Note that open access does NOT in and of itself = illegitimate.

 - Note that author fees in and of themselves do not = illegitimate.
 There are many publishing models within open access.
 Learn more about open access.

-- Is the journal indexed in the databases you use to search for literature in your subject area (e.g., MEDLINE, Embase, CINAHL, BIOSIS, PsycINFO, Web of Science)?
+- Is the journal indexed in the databases you use to search for literature in your subject area (e.g., MEDLINE, Embase, CINAHL, BIOSIS, PsycINFO, Web of Science Core Collection)?
 You can use a directory like Ulrichsweb to find abstracting and indexing information on individual journal titles, but double-check within the database itself.

 - Is the journal publisher a member of the International Committee of Medical Journal Editors (ICMJE), The Committee on Publication Ethics (COPE) (or the Open Access Scholarly Publishers Association (OASPA) if it's an open access publication)?

 - View this guide by the Canadian Association of Research Libraries: How to assess a Journal